© Tom Humpage

 Bowling

-There are a couple of places to go bowling in Les Arcs - in 1800 and 2000.
+There are a couple of places to go bowling in Les Arcs, in both 1800 and 2000.
 It's a good thing to do if the weather turns bad or if you've got non-skiers or a larger group to entertain.

 Cinema